CubicContracts/ice/README.md

-# Ice - Secure Ether Vault
+# Ice - Secure Ether Vault Dapp

-Ice is an open source, self-addressed, single-delivery, block-locked ether vault.
+Ice is self-addressed, single-delivery, block-locked ether vault dapp.
+This is the repository for the solidity contracts used in ice.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To use these contracts you must be able to compile and deploy them using solc or the integrated web ide [remix.] (http://remix.ethereum.org)

 ### Prerequisites